earth-mover/icechunk/docs/docs/icechunk-python/virtual.md

     While virtual references are fully supported in Icechunk, creating virtual datasets relies on using experimental or pre-release versions of open source tools.
 For full instructions on how to install the required tools and ther current statuses [see the tracking issue on Github](https://github.com/earth-mover/icechunk/issues/197).

-To create virtual Icechunk datasets with python, we utilize the [kerchunk](https://fsspec.github.io/kerchunk/) and [VirtualiZarr](https://virtualizarr.readthedocs.io/en/latest/) packages. `kerchunk` allows us to extract virtual references from existing data files, and `VirtualiZarr` allows us to use `xarray` to combine these extracted virtual references into full blown datasets.
+To create virtual Icechunk datasets with python, the community utilizes the [kerchunk](https://fsspec.github.io/kerchunk/) and [VirtualiZarr](https://virtualizarr.readthedocs.io/en/latest/) packages.

+`kerchunk` allows scanning the metadata of existing data files to extract virtual references.
+It also provides methods to combine these references into [larger virtual datasets](https://fsspec.github.io/kerchunk/tutorial.html#combine-multiple-kerchunked-datasets-into-a-single-logical-aggregate-dataset), which can be exported to it's [reference format](https://fsspec.github.io/kerchunk/spec.html).

+`VirtualiZarr` lets users ingest existing data files into virtual datasets using various different tools under the hood, including `kerchunk`, `xarray`, `zarr`, and now `icechunk`.
+It does so by creating virtual references to existing data that can be combined and manipulated to create larger virtual datasets using `xarray`.
+These datasets can then be exported to `kerchunk` reference format or to an `Icechunk` store, without ever copying or moving the existing data files.

-## Creating a virtual dataset
+## Creating a virtual dataset with VirtualiZarr

 We are going to create a virtual dataset with all of the [OISST](https://www.ncei.noaa.gov/products/optimum-interpolation-sst) data for August 2024.
-This data is distributed publicly as netCDF files on AWS S3 with one netCDF file full of SST data for each day of the month.
+This data is distributed publicly as netCDF files on AWS S3, with one netCDF file containing the Sea Surface Temperature (SST) data for each day of the month.
 We are going to use `VirtualiZarr` to combine all of these files into a single virtual dataset spanning the entire month, then write that dataset to Icechunk for use in analysis.

 !!! note